Egg farmer seeks court ruling on animal cruelty act

 Now, in a bid to reverse that trend, more than 50 top scientists working in Germany and Switzerland have launched an education offensive.
 Meeting in Basel on 29 November, they drafted and signed a declaration pledging to be more open about their research, and to engage in more public dialogue.

-Dog dummy simulates crisis situations in safe environment for vet students
+Dog dummy simulates crisis situations in safe environment for v

 To teach veterinary students how to handle emergencies without endangering a critical patient’s well-being, a Cornell veterinarian has designed a sophisticated “rescue dog” mannequin and software program — the first of its kind in veterinary medicine.